perfectblue/ctf-writeups/2021/plaidctf-2021/watness3/README.md

 Another The Watness challenge!
 The goal is to solve line-drawing puzzles, like in the game "The Witness".
 I recommend you to play The Witness first :D

-The answer-checking logic is hiddne in the shader code.
+The answer-checking logic is hidden in the shader code.

 ```js
 96: e => {